Cole Palmer: International career

 Palmer represented the England national under-17 team at the 2019 UEFA European Under-17 Championship.

 On 27 August 2021, Palmer received his first call-up for the England under-21s.
 He scored a goal on his debut in a 2–0 win over Kosovo in 2023 UEFA European Under-21 Championship qualification.
 He was later included in the England squad for the 2023 UEFA European Under-21 Championship, starting in the final as the Young Lions went on to win the tournament.

 On 13 November 2023, Palmer received his first call-up to the senior England national team ahead of their UEFA Euro 2024 qualifying matches against Malta and North Macedonia.
 He made his debut on 17 November, coming on as a 61st-minute substitute in England's 2–0 victory against Malta at Wembley Stadium.

-In May 2024, Palmer was selected in the 33-man preliminary squad for the UEFA Euro 2024.
-Palmer made his first England start and scored his first senior international goal in a pre-tournament friendly against Bosnia and Herzegovina on 3 June.
-Three days later, he was named in coach Gareth Southgate's final 26-man squad for the tournament.
-He made his tournament debut as a substitute in England's final Group C match against Slovenia on 25 June.
-Five days later, he again appeared as a substitute, replacing Kieran Trippier in the 66th minute of England's 2–1 extra time win over Slovakia in the round of 16.

-Palmer appeared as a 78th-minute substitute, replacing Ezri Konsa in the quarter-final against Switzerland and scored the first kick of England's 5–3 penalty shootout win.
-On 10 July, Palmer came off the bench with Ollie Watkins in the 81st minute to assist the latter's winning goal in the 90th minute of the semi-final against the Netherlands, sending England to their second consecutive Euros final, and their first ever final on foreign soil.
-Four days later, on 14 July, Palmer came off the bench in the 70th minute of the final against Spain, and scored England's equaliser from outside the box just three minutes later.
-However, Spain went on to win the match 2–1.

-On 8 October 2024, Palmer was named as the England Men's Player of the Year for the 2023–24 season.
+In May 2024, Palmer was named in England's 33-man preliminary squad for UEFA Euro 2024.
+On 3 June, he made his first England start and scored his first senior international goal in a pre-tournament friendly against Bosnia and Herzegovina.
+Three days later, Palmer was named in coach Gareth Southgate's the final 26-man squad for the tournament.
+He made his tournament debut as a substitute in England's final Group C match against Slovenia and also came off the bench in the 2–1 extra time round of 16 win over Slovakia.
+In the quarter-final against Switzerland, Palmer entered in the 78th minute and converted England's first penalty in their 5–3 shootout victory.
+On 10 July, Palmer came on in the 81st minute and assisted fellow substitute Ollie Watkins' 90th minute winner in the semi-final against the Netherlands.
+Four days later, Palmer came off the bench in the 70th minute of the final against Spain and scored England's equaliser from outside the box three minutes later.
+Spain ultimately won the match 2–1.
+Palmer was later named as the England Men's Player of the Year for the 2023–24 season.

-Personal life

-Palmer is of Afro-Kittitian descent on his father's side of the family.
-His grandfather, Sterry (born 1953), emigrated in 1960 aged six, while his great-grandparents were part of the Windrush generation, migrating five years earlier.
-Palmer emblazoned his boots with the flag of England and the flag of Saint Kitts and Nevis.
+Amid a drop in club form, Palmer was selected for coach Thomas Tuchel's squad for England's March 2026 friendlies against Uruguay and Japan.
+In May 2026, however, Palmer was omitted from England's final squad for the 2026 FIFA World Cup.